Top tips on writing a winning entry!

 7 - Ask someone to proof read – Often when you are writing and reviewing your own copy for a while, you may not pick up on any small typos or mistakes.
 To ensure that the entry is grammar and punctuation error free, we advise asking for a second pair of eyes to glance over and check your entry.

-Good luck and shortlisted candidates will be announced shortly after the deadline.
+Good luck and shortlisted candidates will be announced within 2 weeks after the deadline.

 You can view our judges here: www.londonconstructionawards.com